Guide to the Carl Mydans photographs, 1935-1968

-Collection (2010-0023) consists of 66 black and white photographs spanning Carl Mydans' career.
-Images from his early work for the Farm Security Administration include photographs of cowboys and ranchers from Freer, Texas; migrant workers and rural life in Texas and Arkansas; a photograph of the Capitol building through a Washington, D.C. slum; and political banners from the 1936 presidential election.
+Collection consists of 65 black-and-white and one color photographs spanning Carl Mydans' career.
+Images from his early work for the Farm Security Administration include photographs of cowboys and ranchers from Freer, Texas; migrant workers and rural life in Texas and Arkansas during the Great Depression; a photograph of the Capitol building through a Washington, D.C. slum; and political banners from the 1936 presidential election.

-The majority of the collection dates from his time working for Life magazine as a war photographer.
-Mydans' subjects include the Sino-Japanese war beginning in 1941, his time in the Philippines and the battle for Manila, his coverage of the Allies in France and Italy during the liberation of Europe, and his travels with General Douglas MacArthur during MacArthur's return to the Philippines and the subsequent surrender of the Japanese.
+The majority of the collection dates from Mydans' time working for Life magazine as a war photographer.
+Subjects include the Sino-Japanese war beginning in 1941, his time in the Philippines and the battle for Manila, his coverage of the Allies in France and Italy during the liberation of Europe, and his travels with General Douglas MacArthur during MacArthur's return to the Philippines and the subsequent surrender of the Japanese.
 Mydans' World War II images are fairly evenly split into equal parts combat and street scenes: there seem to be just as many photographs of tea rooms and markets in China as there are photographs of Japanese bombing raids in the Philippines.
-This portion of the collection also includes some of Mydans' most famous and memorable photographs, including a portrait of General MacArthur with his sunglasses and pipe, a photograph of MacArthur leading the army ashore in the Philippines, and an image of a collaborater being shaved following the liberation of France.
+This portion of the collection also includes some of Mydans' most iconic photographs, including a portrait of General MacArthur with his sunglasses and pipe, a photograph of MacArthur leading the army ashore in the Philippines, and an image of a "collaborator" being shaved following the liberation of France.

 Another significant component of the collection is Mydans' post-World War II images, which include Japanese war crimes tribunals, Korean War coverage, portraits of coal miners and politicians in Europe, and photographs taken during the Fukui earthquake.
 Also included is a self-portrait of Mydans in Vietnam, the only photograph taken in color, from 1968.

 Nearly all of the photographs have handwritten captions on the back, which have been transcribed in the Collection Description portion of the finding aid.
 Some of the handwritten captions have been supplemented by a caption list, available in hard copy in Box 3.
-[Brackets] indicate information added by processors.
-Some prints have also been signed by Mydans.
+Brackets indicate information added by library staff.
+Some prints are also signed by Mydans.